Trusted

 Price fluctuations

-The crypto market is known for its volatile nature.
+The crypto market is very volatile.
 While this can yield great rewards for traders and some investors, yield farmers can experience loss when tokens suddenly lose value.
 This can happen when certain trends make the market buy or sell certain tokens.

 Yield farming and the entire DeFi ecosystem rely on smart contracts to facilitate all financial operations provided by these Dapps.
 But smart contracts are pieces of programming code that are still written by humans.
 Humans can make errors.
 A poorly designed protocol or smart contract can lead to hacker attacks or other malfunctions, which leads to the loss of funds.